Ravi-Raghavan/CompSysProject1/README.md

 How to execute this program:
 No Arguments Needed.
 Simply execute as normal!

 Some additional information is that I generated process trees in the main process just to analyze how the process trees were working so that I could answer the accompanying questions for this Problem.
-I have commented them out just to make the output on the terminal less cluttered but feel free to uncomment them to take a look at the process trees.
+Feel free to comment them out if it is making the output terminal cluttered